dorukardahan/twitterapi-io-mcp/docs/blogs/blog_pricing_2025.md

-# Affordable, Real-Time X (Twitter) API — No Limits
+# Twitter API Pricing 2025: A Full Cost Breakdown & Cheaper Alternatives
 Source: https://twitterapi.io/blog/twitter-api-pricing-2025

-## Description

-Build with an affordable, real-time X (Twitter) API.
-Get instant access to timelines, tweets, and write actions with predictable pricing and no limits.

 ## Sections

+- Twitter API Pricing 2025: A Full Cost Breakdown & Cheaper Alternatives
+- X (Twitter) Official API Pricing Tiers 2025
+- Free
+- Basic
-- [object Object]
+- Pro
+- A Smarter Alternative: TwitterAPI.io Pricing
+- Simple, Pay-As-You-Go Pricing
+- Cost Comparison: X Pro vs. TwitterAPI.io
+- How We Compare on Other Platforms: The Apify Case Study
+- #1 Competitor on Apify
+- TwitterAPI.io on Apify Top Rated
+- Conclusion: The Smart Choice for Twitter Data in 2025
+- Stop Overpaying for Twitter Data.

 ## Content

-Loading...
-Twitter API Pricing 2025: A Full Cost Breakdown & Cheaper Alternatives Navigating the complex and costly world of X (Twitter) API pricing can be a major hurdle for developers and businesses.
-This guide provides a clear, updated breakdown for 2025 and reveals how you can save up to 97% on costs.

 Since the acquisition, X has overhauled its API access tiers, making it significantly more expensive.
 Here’s a detailed look at the official plans available in 2025.